evatechsoft/bedrock/README.md

 * Capistrano configs are also located in `config/` to make it consistent.
 * `vendor/` is where the Composer managed dependencies are installed to.
 * `wp/` is where the WordPress core lives.
 It's also managed by Composer but can't be put under `vendor` due to WP limitations.
+* The WP core and your app files live under web/ for better separation and security.
+This becomes your webroot so nothing outside of it is accessible.

 ### Configuration Files